40 Scotland Facts and Trivia Questions

 This is what we call New Year’s Eve (31st December).

-It is a day where people across Scotland get ready to welcome in the new year.
+It is a day when people across Scotland prepare to welcome the new year.

 We make sure that there is nothing that can bring us bad luck for the year ahead.